jimit105/Applied-Data-Science-with-Python--Cognitive-Class-/README.md

 ---

 ## Courses:

-1. Python for Data Science
-2. Data Analysis with Python
+* Data Analysis with Python
-3. Data Visualization with Python
+* Data Visualization with Python